YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 to run the image but not persist any changes you make, and :code:`docker run -it yottadb/yottadb` for persistent changes.

 Volumes are supported by mounting the :code:`/data` directory.
-To mount the local directory :code:`ydb-data` into the container to save your database and routines locally and use them in the container, add the following command line parameter before the yottadb/yottadb argument:
-:code:`docker run -it -v \`pwd\`/ydb-data:/data yottadb/yottadb`
+To mount the local directory :code:`ydb-data` into the container to save your database and routines locally and use them in the container, add an appropriate command line parameter before the yottadb/yottadb argument, e.g., :code:`docker run -it -v \`pwd\`/ydb-data:/data yottadb/yottadb`

 This creates a :code:`ydb-data` directory in your current working directory.
-After the container is shutdown/removed, delete the directory if you want to remove all data created in the YottaDB container (such as your database and routines).
+After the container is shutdown and removed, delete the directory if you want to remove all data created in the YottaDB container (such as your database and routines).